Dirty Hands? 5 Filthy Things You're Always Touching at Home

 Mobile phones are some of the dirtiest items in your home, with a study by the London School of Hygiene and Tropical Medicine even noting that one in six mobile phones is infected with fecal matter.
-Given the amount of time most of us spend on our phones, don’t be surprised if you get dirty hands.
+Given the , don’t be surprised if you get dirty hands.
 It makes sense to clean and disinfect them regularly to stop the spread of germs in our homes.

 Bacteria like to grow in wet and warm environments.
 This makes bath towels — especially if they aren’t dried properly between uses — a prime incubator for potentially nasty pathogens.
 To address this, you should make it a point to wash towels after just two days of usage to avoid rubbing nasty bacteria back onto your skin.

 As if you needed another reason to switch to cashless transactions, did you know that bills and coins harbor high concentrations of potentially harmful bacteria?
 According to experts from Scientific American, this is because the surface of paper bills provides ample space for bacteria.
 Not only that, but the longer a paper bill stays in circulation, the more it accumulates harmful pathogens — kinda like a toxic version of Pokemon Go, if you get our drift.

 Even worse, a government study from the U.S. found that most germs found in paper bills cause serious health problems such as blood infections, diarrhea, and pneumonia, as well as urinary tract and respiratory system infections.
 Be on the safe side and assume you have dirty hands after handling cash and disinfect accordingly.